SOURCE: EDF Renewable Energy

 About EDF Renewable Energy:

-EDF Renewable Energy -- formerly enXco -- is a leading U.S. independent power producer with more than 25 years of expertise in the renewable industry, covering all range of services from project development and management to operations and maintenance.
+EDF Renewable Energy -- formerly enXco -- is a leading U.S. independent power producer with more than 25 years of expertise in the renewable industry, covering all range of services from project development, management to operations and maintenance.
 EDF Renewable Energy specializes in wind and solar photovoltaic with presence in other segments of the renewable energy market: biogas, biomass, hydro, marine energy and storage solutions.
 The company develops, constructs, operates and manages renewable energy projects throughout the United States for its own accord as well as for third parties.
 EDF Renewable Energy's portfolio consists of over 4.5 gigawatts of developed projects with 1.5 gigawatts of installed capacity.
 EDF Renewable Energy is the U.S. subsidiary of EDF Energies Nouvelles.
 EDF Energies Nouvelles is the renewable energy arm of the EDF group, the leading electricity company in the world.
 For more information visit: www.edf-re.com

 About EDF Renewable Services: